Another school shooting has occurred, and for at least a little while, it be all over the news and social media.

 - Another perspective by Shari Nascon, MSSA, LISW on talking to your kids when they hear of tragic news that in some way hits close to home.

-- Fred Rogers’ advice on how to talk about tragic events in the news: An excerpt from Mr. Rogers’ last book before his 2003 death, offering practical suggestions for helping your children navigate news of the tragedy.
+- Fred Rogers’ advice on how to talk about tragic events in the news: An article at the PBS Kids website offering practical suggestions for helping your children navigate news of the tragedy.